Hill Skills with Footsteps

 - Clothing and equipment – being suitably dressed and equipped can make the difference between a great day out and a complete disaster.

 - Weather – how it affects the hills and your day out.

 - Navigation in the hills – everything from selecting a compass to navigation strategies and an introduction to GPS.

 - Environmental knowledge – how to minimise your impact on the hill and information on good practice and useful organisations.

 - Hazards and emergency procedures in the hills – how to respond to any hazards you encounter and what to do in an emergency.

-On a Hill Skills course, you can expect to start each day at about 9am.
-The first part of the course is spent indoors, getting to know the other people on the course and gaining an understanding of basic hill walking planning.
+On a Hill Skills course, the first day starts at 10.00am and the second day begins at 9.00am.
+The first part of the course is spent indoors, getting to know the other people on the course and gaining an understanding about the basic hill walking and planning skills.
 Your tutor will outline the plans for the course before you head out into the hills.
 The end of the day will usually involve a short indoor session to review the day and plan the following day.

 You can expect to be out walking on day one for around 4-5 hours and on day two for up to 7 hours.
 Generally on the Hill Skills course, you will be walking on footpaths or trails that may be rough underfoot.
 Much of the journey during the course will involve learning opportunities and as such, the pace of the day is friendly and will include plenty of breaks.